It’s no secret that customer feedback is one of the most powerful tools for marketers and business owners in developing their strategies.

 How to share a survey

-So, we’ve covered how to boost survey response rates.
+So, we’ve covered how to increase survey response rates.
 Now let’s dig into how to share a survey with your customers.

 Send your survey by email